-Caught On Campus knew or even suspected that the other entertained any such idea, because neither had ever established such a precedent.
+The Old Fashioned Up-to-Date Hardware Store DAILY DELIVERY PHONE 5361 WRIGLEY'S DOUBLEMINT CHEWING GUM Tastes good...costs little and swell fun to chewthat's DOUBLEMINT GUM Yes, chewing delicious DOUBLEMINT GUM is always swell fun . . . at sports events, between classes, while you're studying.
+DOUBLEMINT'S real-mint flavor refreshes your taste and helps sweeten your breath.
+And enjoying smooth chewing daily helps brighten your teeth, too.
+Kind to your budget.
+Great to enjoy every day.
+So drop in and buy several packages of DOUBLE-MINT GUM today.
+Caught On Campus Two seniors-who are next door neighbors-decided to go to the library one night, but neither knew or even suspected that the other entertained any such idea, because neither had ever established such a precedent.
 They got there within a few minutes of each other, and after wandering around for a few minutes, collided at the stairway.
 With shrieks of relief they greeted one another and simultaneously posed the question, "Where do you look up books?"
-0 Last week, the House President of Jane Addams received a small flat package in the mail.
+Last week, the House President of Jane Addams received a small flat package in the mail.
 She didn't recognize the return address, and so untied the string in a hasty manner that showed she expected some kind of a nice surprise.
 And a surprise she did get; a Jane Addams' fruit knife!
-Dr. Daghlian has evidently been smitten with nostalgia, because the YELLOW CAB Phone 4321 Millinery of Distinction Ennis Shop 230 State Street That little bird is tel Two seniors-who are next other day he brought to class some door neighbors-decided to go to ear rings that he used to wear as a the library one night, but neither boy, and cautioned everybody not to be surprised if he resumed his boyhood custom.
-Almost all of the seniors and some of the juniors were honored with membership cards to the mysterious Three Sevens Club.
+Dr. Daghlian has evidently been smitten with nostalgia, because the YELLOW CAB Phone 4321 Millinery of Distinction Ennis Shop 230 State Street Two seniors-who are next door neighbors-decided to go to the library one night, but neither knew or even suspected that the other entertained any such idea, be- Almost all of the seniors and some of the juniors were honored with membership cards to the mysterious Three Sevens Club.
 We are all very happy about it and hope that it is not too late to list this after our names in Koine as one of the extra-curricular activities participated in at college.
 (This suggestion is not ours but was given to us by an illustrious senior.)
 We don't want you to think that this column is devoted to Margaret Kingston '41, but she has been the object of another practical joke.
 She received an invitation which she thought was from the head of the Girl Scouts of New London, asking her to lead the Brownies in an oath of allegiance to the flag and to close the meeting with a good-night circle at the council-wide celebration of the 29th anniversary of the founding of the Girl Scouts.
 The poor harassed senior, having taken Rec.
 Leadership last year thought the whole thing logical.
 It was not un-til after she had written to the Girl Scout leader regretting that she could not attend that Carol Chappell, also '41, admitted having written the letter.
 As you can see by the column this week our box has been simply stuffed with Caught on Campus items.
 What's the matter?
 Don't you want to read about funny things you and your friends do?
 No one can sue you for libel.
+That little bird is telling you...